awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-account-limits.md

 # Amazon EC2 Auto Scaling service quotas<a name="as-account-limits"></a>

-Your AWS account has the following default quotas, formerly referred to as limits, for Amazon EC2 Auto Scaling\.
+Your Amazon Web Services account has the following default quotas, formerly referred to as limits, for Amazon EC2 Auto Scaling\.

 **Default quotas**
 + Launch configurations per Region: 200